albertomh/DepositDuck-api/ROADMAP.md

 - [ ] automated releases (release-it?)
 - [ ] add CD pipelines
 - [ ] ensure auto `/docs` are disabled when not in debug mode
+- [ ] write script to check latest version of htmx since it is vendored

 ## Feature wishlist